Gskds/product-preview-card-component-main/README.md

 ### Continued development

-I what to expand my knowledge on makeing awesome layout since these is what I am still strangling on to know it.
+I what to expand my knowledge on makeing awesome layout since these is what I am still strangling on.

 ### Useful resources

 - https://youtu.be/B2WL6KkqhLQ
- - These video help me to make the image resposive on different screen though the use of picture html element and to fix my layout issue.
+ - These video help me to make the image resposive on different screen though the use of picture html element and to fix my other layout issues.
 - https://piccalil.li/blog/a-modern-css-reset - This is an amazing blog which have a css reset that makes your life easier to work with css styling.
 I'd recommend for anyone who wants to use it.

 ## Author